The64thGamer/cheeseepedia/content/wiki/CEC University Star Cast Member's School of Kitchen Test Book.md

 gallery = ["Dwedwd.jpg|thumb|374x374px|CEC University: Star Cast Member's School of Kitchen Test Book Front Cover"]
 +++

-**_CEC University: Star Cast Member's School of Kitchen Test Book**_ is a training document from July of 1994 used to train new employees.
+<b><i>CEC University: Star Cast Member's School of Kitchen Test Book</b></i> is a training document from July of 1994 used to train new employees.

 No copy of the document has been found outside of its cover.